Consulting Mechanical & Electrical Engineers

 Why use U-values?

-U-value.
+U-values are important because they form the basis of any energy or carbon reduction standard.
+In practice, nearly every external building element has to comply with thermal standards that are expressed as a maximum U-value.
 Knowledge of how to simply calculate U-values at an early stage in the design process, avoids expensive re-working later on in a project.
 It allows the designer to test the feasibility of their project at an early stage to ensure it is fit for purpose and will comply with regulatory frameworks.

 How to understand U-values?

-U-values it is important to first understand, Thermal Conductivity, Thermal Resistance and Thermal Transmittance.
+In order to calculate U-values it is important to first understand, Thermal Conductivity, Thermal Resistance and Thermal Transmittance.

 Lambda (Thermal Conductivity) Thermal conductivity is the rate at which heat is transmitted through a material, measured in watts per square metre of surface area for a temperature gradient of one Kelvin per metre thickness - simplified to W/mK.
 The Lower the value, the better the thermal efficiency of the material.